Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 One food hall lunch

-One café route
+One café morning

 One casual backup near your base